-While the traditional Boston matrix is a powerful and popular tool, it has been criticized for implying that every company will identify products in each quadrant, and that there is or should be steady movement of products among the quadrants as they progress in their life cycles.
+While a great tool, the BCG matrix isn't for everyone.
+Some businesses find they don't have products in each quadrant, nor do they have steady movement of products among the quadrants as they progress in their life cycles.

 Some consultants advocate the use of the GE/McKinsey matrix instead.
 The GE/McKinsey matrix offers more categorization options and measures products according to business-unit strength and industry attractiveness rather than market share, the complexity of which may be outside an individual company's control.
 Comparing the two can reveal hidden insights that power more growth for your company.